★★★★ Arts Hub

 Against the backdrop of the Vietnam War, Australia is on the cusp of political change.
 The body of a murdered lecturer floats in the River Torrens, a young woman escapes a lobotomy to ‘cure’ her sexuality, and a single mum struggles to find her place in a society that brands her as ‘abnormal’.

-This play has been commissioned for Sydney WorldPride 2023.
+CAMP was commissioned for Sydney WorldPride 2023.
 It was researched and written in six months, beginning June 2022.
-The play commission is supported by the NSW office for the arts through Create NSW and the premiere production is generously supported by the NSW Government, City of Sydney, LOTL, Stonewall, Star Observer, and Qtopia.
+The play commission was supported by the NSW office for the arts through Create NSW and the premiere production was supported by the NSW Government, City of Sydney, LOTL, Stonewall, Star Observer, and Qtopia.

 Further Reading